rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <h4>Supervised Learning Model</h4>

-<p>As outlined above, I use <i>n</i> of the top attributes from the Mann-Whitney U test to perform feature selection for the training of a model that can predict customers from demographic data.
+<p>As outlined above, I use 'n' of the top attributes from the Mann-Whitney U test to perform feature selection for the training of a model that can predict customers from demographic data.
 This is done on a dataset for the targets of a marketing campaign, that comes with a response column that states whether an individual has become a customer of the company.
-We find that the learning models perform best with <i>n</i>=10-22 features included out of a total of 600 features.
+We find that the learning models perform best with 'n=10-22' features included out of a total of 600 features.
 Below the ROC curve is shown for the best estimator found for the Gradient Boosting classifier.</p>

 <div id="img4">
     <img src="\images\roc_curve_GB.png" />